theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/sufi-islam/part-3/index.md

 partId: "part3"
 quizId: "the-afterlife-s1-sufi-islam-part-3"
 quizTitle: "Sufi Islam — Part III"
-quizIntro: "Can you see through the veil of III?"
+quizIntro: "Can you see through the veil of Part III?"
 seriesMeta:
   number: 1
   label: "Series 1"